-Mental capacity is the ability to make and communicate decisions when they need to be made.
+The type of power of attorney you need partly depends on whether you have mental capacity.
+This is the ability to make and communicate decisions when they need to be made.
 You may want the peace of mind of knowing that someone you have chosen will be involved in making decisions for you if you lose this ability.

 There could be many reasons for not having mental capacity, including:

 - being unconscious as a result of an accident or illness